Department of Engineering and Public Policy Courses

 (Session 2) - The first year or two of a tech start-up set the trajectory and character of that company for years to come.
 Too few entrepreneurs appreciate this reality and, as a result, many carry forward misperceptions and misconceptions about creating and building a successful tech company that set it on the path for failure.
 This class attempts to remedy that challenge by exposing the student the practical reality of building a team and funding a start-up team.
 This class should help the student answer (or know how to find the answer) to the following questions: How do I find manage and evaluate a start-up team Do I have the skill motivation and ability to be a tech entrepreneur?
 Can I build a company from scratch (really?)?
 Should I be the CEO Sales Account Manager VP of Engineering or something else altogether?
 How much money do I raise and where and when do I raise it?
 Students will have the opportunity to apply their newfound practical skills gathered in part from lectures from experienced entrepreneurs and investors to case studies.

-- 19-680 E&TIM Seminar on Innovation Management in Practice
+19-680 ETIM Seminar on Innovation Management in Practice

 A definition of innovation is the combination of technology and commercialization to deliver social and economic value.
 Corporations utilize innovation to establish a competitive advantage and to differentiate in the marketplace.
 Public policy makers view innovation as a critical driver for economic development.
 This course will cover the fundamentals of innovation, and the many challenges associated with it.
 How are opportunities identified?
 What are the strategies used, and how can they then be implemented?
 What roles are played by processes, technologies, and the business environment, as well as by individuals in organizations?
 This course will include active classroom discussions and readings from the innovation literature to reinforce concepts, develop critical thinking and hone analysis skills.
+This is a core ETIM course, and as such other students will need instructor permission to enroll.

 In this course, we will apply the fundamentals of innovation principles and practices to sponsored projects from corporations.
 You will work in teams to address the sponsors' objectives, using concepts such as six levers of innovation, seven innovation rules, design roadmapping, etc. Working closely with the sponsor is required so engaging in an appropriate professional manner is expected.
 Moreover, understanding how to approach team projects, manage team dynamics, and developing presentation skills will also be a part of the curriculum.
 The course is a culmination of utilizing your learnings from the ETIM program to address customers' needs.